sillygoose/multisma2/README.md

 - CO<sub>2</sub> avoided due to PV production
 - sun elevation and azimuth
 - estimate of solar irradiation on a tilted surface at your location
-- add any SMA sensors or setting for which you know the 'key'
 - MQTT messaging
 - InfluxDB interface (writes production data and status direct to InfluxDB 1.8.x and 2.x)
 - utility available to extract historical inverter production data to InfluxDB (sbhistory)